aptiko/enhydris/doc/dev/webservice-api.rst

 Limit the returned stations with the ``q`` parameter.
-The following will return all stations where **the specified words appear anywhere** in the name, remarks, owner name, or timeseries remarks.
+The following will return all stations where **the specified words appear anywhere** in the name, remarks, owner name, or variable remarks.
 The match is case insensitive, and the words are actually substrings (i.e. they can match part of a word)::